delonnewman/invokable/README.md

 ### `memoize => Proc`

-Returns a memoized proc, that is, a proc that caches it return values by it's arguments.
+Returns a memoized proc, that is, a proc that caches it's return values by it's arguments.

 ### `<<(invokable) => Proc`